ImIOImI/terramate-provider-example/README.md

 ## Features

+Please note that everything with a `_tmgen` prefix is dynamically generated tofu code.
+Each stack is a code artifact.

 ### Dynamically generated provider with data sources it depends one

 When a stack has the tags `provider-doppler` and `provider-aws` we can automagically generate